YarRuin/LOBAP/README.md

 This mod **requires Library of Babel**.

-LOBAP is NOT a standalone mod and will not work with vanilla Library of Ruina.
+LOBAP is NOT a standalone mod and will NOT work with vanilla Library of Ruina.

 You must have:
 - Library of Ruina game